 Holidays

 Along with Christian and Muslim holidays, Cameroon boasts several others.
-Celebrated on May 20, the nation also observes Independence Day as its national holiday.
+Independence Day, celebrated on May 20, is a national holiday.

 Fashion